glpi-project/doc-install/source/update.rst

    .. versionchanged: 10.0.0

    From the beginning, it was possible to update to any GLPI version from any older version.
-But this requires a lot of work to maintain so much very, very old code that can't even be tested...
+But this requires a lot of work to maintain such an amount of very, very old code (that can't even be tested!)...

    We've decided to support migrations from GLPI 0.80 only.
-If you want to update from an older version, you'll ineed to proceed in two steps, first updating to 9.4.x, then to 10.x.
+If you want to update from an older version, you'll need to proceed in two steps: first updating to 9.4.x (even if any version >= 0.80 would work, it's maybe a good step to go to latest stable before), then to >= 10.x.